raycadle/rhcsa-notes/notes.md

 #### Hardlink

 - Removing or renaming the linked file will not affect the hardlink.
-- Link will point to file inode.
+- Link will point to file inode, i.e. will have the same inode.
 - Hard links only work within the same partition.

 ```